Vegan Caramel Recipe

 This vegan caramel is thick, spreadable and perfectly sweet.
-It’s great for baking with and makes a tasty filling for pies, tarts, cakes and more!
+It’s great for baking with and makes a tasty dairy-free filling for pies, tarts, cakes and more!

 Scared of making caramel from scratch?